-- First Monday of every month, we offer basic medication instruction and answer questions about the Sangha night for the first 20 minutes of the service (until walking meditation) for newcomers or anyone who wants to participate.
+First Monday of every month Basic meditation instruction and questions about the Sangha are answered these nights for the first 20 minutes of the service.
+All welcome!

 Sangha Support (Dana)*

 The Sangha offers our weekly meetings, programs, and retreats through the volunteer efforts of members and the Board.
 We rely on your weekly donations (dana) to pay the rent and provide various programs.
 Our teachers receive no payment for their instruction, however in the tradition of dana (generosity) they are supported solely by your voluntary donations.